nortikin/sverchok/docs/nodes/spatial/populate_solid.rst

   proportionally to the values of scalar field.
 Otherwise, the points will be uniformly distributed in the area where the value of scalar field exceeds threshold.
 Unchecked by default.
+* **Accept in surface**.
+This parameter is only available when the **Generation mode** parameter is set to **Volume**.
+This defines whether it is acceptable to generate points on the surface of the body as well as inside it.
+Checked by default.
 * **Accuracy**.
+This parameter is available in the N panel only.
 This defines the accuracy of defining whether the point lies on the surface of the body.
   The higher the value, the more precise this process is.
 The default value is 5.
-* **Accept in surface**.
-This parameter is only available when the **Generation mode** parameter is set to **Volume**.
-This defines whether it is acceptable to generate points on the surface of the body as well as inside it.
-Checked by default.

 When **Proportional** mode is enabled, then the probability of vertex appearance at the certain point is calculated as ``P = (V - FieldMin) /